State-of-the-art pharmacy simulation software developed at Otago and used around the world

 Real-time decision making equals empowered students.
 That is the essence of SimPHARM™, a state-of-the-art simulation tool developed at the University of Otago and now commercially licensed by a United States-based company to help pharmacy students learn via a realistic clinical experience.

 It is built on mathematical models of the physiology of body systems that simulates real life reactions to diseases and drugs.
 This allows the student to sense and feel the consequences of their decisions.

-SimPHARM™ is being officially launched at an American Association of Colleges of Pharmacy (AACP) event in Chicago this week.
-It’s a significant milestone for Professor Stephen Duffull of Otago’s School of Pharmacy.
+SimPHARM™ is being officially launched at an American Association of Colleges of Pharmacy (AACP) event in Chicago in 2019.
+It was a significant milestone for Professor Stephen Duffull of Otago’s School of Pharmacy.